cvvergara/gmt-OSGeoLive/doc/rst/source/makecpt.rst

     discretely at intervals *z_inc* between *z_min* and *z_max*;
     append a trailing **+** to interpret *z_inc* as the number of desired intervals instead.
-    Alternatively, give the name of a ASCII file that has one z-value per record, or provide a list of comma-separated z-values instead If **-T** is not given, the existing range in the master CPT will be used intact.
+    Alternatively, give the name of a ASCII file that has one z-value per record, or provide a list of comma-separated z-values instead.
+    If **-T** is not given, the existing range in the master CPT will be used intact.